sslotin/jay/README.md

 Jay is an experimental command-line tool for preparing programming contest problems and stress-testing solutions.

-Currently it only handles test data preparation and single-test level evaluation, but the end goal of the project is to create a lightweight modern replacement for [polygon](https://polygon.codeforces.com/) and core parts of [ejudge](https://github.com/blackav/ejudge) that could be used by both contestants and problemsetters.
+The end goal of the project is to create a lightweight modern replacement for [polygon](https://polygon.codeforces.com/) and core parts of [ejudge](https://github.com/blackav/ejudge) that could be used by both contestants and problemsetters.

 It is named after [John Jay](https://en.wikipedia.org/wiki/John_Jay) (1745–1829), the first US Chief Justice.